Espresso Machine Cleaning & Maintenance

 2. Lift the brew lever or hit the appropriate shot button to start the machine's brew function.
 If your machine doesn't have a shot timer, start your stopwatch at the same time.

-3. Watch the brew pressure gauge.
+4. Record the results.
 The needle should rise and reach the machine's set pressure (9-10 Bar) within 10 seconds.

 NOTE: If your machine is equipped with a flow control device, it's important to make sure that the flow control paddle is in the fully open position.
 Then as you run Test 2, compare the behavior of the group head pressure gauge to the pump pressure gauge on the face of the machine; it's okay if they don't match perfectly, but their action should correlate.
 Record the results.